Frans-db/blog.deep-metric-learning/docs/index.md

 ### Contrastive Miner

 In most implementations of deep metric learning something called a miner is used to find suitable groups of data to learn from.
 In the case of contrastive learning we would want a miner that finds pairs of data (both similar and dissimilar) that contain a high amount of information, so similar pairs that are far apart or dissimilar pairs that are close together.
-To keep things simpel I decided to skip the complicated miner part, and instead made a miner that takes in the current batch as input and pairs data based on their index.
+To keep things simple I decided to skip the complicated miner part, and instead made a miner that takes in the current batch as input and pairs data based on their index.

 This "miner" transforms a list into two lists of equal length, where now each index $i$ corresponds to a sample in the left and right list, so each index $i$ now forms a pair.